JavascriptBootcamp/group4/modules/06 Angular/Assignments/8/README.md

 <ul>
 <li>
 <code>
-'rail safety' and 'fairy tales' is anagram
+'rail safety' and 'fairy tales' are anagrams
 </code>
 </li>
 <li>
 <code>
 'RAIL!
-SAFETY!' and 'fairy tales' is anagram
+SAFETY!' and 'fairy tales' are anagrams
 </code>
 </li>
 </ul>
 <p>
-separate two strings with a question mark and display a boolean indicating if the strings from left and right to the question mark is anagram
+separate two strings with a question mark and display a boolean indicating if the strings from left and right to the question mark are anagrams
 </p>
 <h4>examples of Angular code:</h4>
 <ul>
 <li>
   Input:
 <code>
-{{ 'rail safety?fairy tales' | isanagram }}
+{{ 'rail safety?fairy tales' | areanagrams }}
 </code>
 </li>
 <li>